Skip to main content

 • oxygen, if your levels are low

 Medical staff in the hospital will also carry out tests to check if it's sepsis.
-These may include x-rays, scans and blood tests.
+These may include blood tests, x-rays and scans.

-The tests and treatments will depend on where you have the infection and how unwell you are.
+The tests and treatments will depend on where you have the infection and your symptoms.
+Most patients with sepsis will be cared for in a general hospital ward.

 Emergency treatment